-Business is booming, and we have received requests from international investors who would like to take our brand into their territories.
-Before we pop the champagne let’s take a moment to consider how this could affect our website visibility in search engines by asking a couple of key questions;
+Business is booming, and we have received requests from international investors who want to take our brand into their territories.
+Before we pop the champagne, let’s take a moment to consider how this could affect our website visibility in search engines by asking a couple of key questions;

 - Would international investors wish to open their own local versions of the brand website?

 - How will this affect our own data in terms of cannibalisation and duplication?

 - How will they manage their localised content for local languages?

 Whilst there is not necessarily any one approach to answering these questions, they are important to consider.
 As a minimum, we always recommend following these steps:

 - Setting up a sub-directory or sub-domain for international site versions

 - Caution should be taken when adding local addresses to alternative site variations; ensure the address is identical to that used on the local site.